-The examples below are based on a range of final basket levels and closing levels of the basket components that are entirely hypothetical; the level of the basket or any day throughout the life of your notes, including the final basket level on the valuation date, cannot be predicted.
+The examples below are based on a range of final basket levels and closing levels of the basket components that are entirely hypothetical; the level of the basket on any day throughout the life of your notes, including the final basket level on the valuation date, cannot be predicted.
 The basket components have been highly volatile in the past, meaning that the levels of the basket components have changed considerably in relatively short periods, and their performances cannot be predicted for any future period.

-The information in the following examples reflects hypothetical rates of return on the offered notes assuming that they are purchased on the original issue date at the principal amount and held to the maturity date.
+The information in the following examples reflects hypothetical rates of return on the notes assuming that they are purchased on the original issue date at the principal amount and held to the maturity date.
 If you sell your notes in a secondary market prior to the maturity date, your return will depend upon the market value of your notes at the time of sale, which may be affected by a number of factors that are not reflected in the examples below, such as interest rates, the volatility of the basket components and our creditworthiness.
 In addition, the estimated value of your notes at the time the terms of your notes were set on the trade date (as determined by reference to pricing models used by us) is less than the original issue price of your notes.
-For more information on the estimated value of your notes at the time of pricing (when the terms of your notes were set on the trade date) is lower than the original issue price of the notes are price of the notes.
-The Bank's initial estimated value of the notes at the time of pricing (when the terms of your notes were set on the trade date) is lower than the original issue price of the notes are price of the notes.
-The bank's initial estimated value of the notes at the time of pricing (when the terms of your notes were set on the trade date) is lower than the original issue price of the notes are price of the notes.
+For more information on the estimated value of your notes, see "Additional Risks-The Bank's initial estimated value of the notes at the time of pricing (when the terms of your notes were set on the trade date) is lower than the original issue price of the notes" on page P-17 of this pricing supplement.
 The information in the examples also reflect the key terms and assumptions in the box below.